Frequently Asked Questions

 We are a nonprofit organization in the US, and all of our financial statements and other organization documents are available on the site.
 Our immediate challenges are key improvements and fixes for the site and major improvements for the mobile apps, along with improved organization of our volunteers and community.

-We’re asking every Warmshowers.org member to choose a membership level each year, giving from $0 to $100 or more.
+We’re asking every Warmshowers.org member to choose a donation level each year, giving from $0 to $100 or more.
 All you have to do is visit the donate page and spend about 30 seconds choosing and checking out.
+Don't want to donate?
+Choose the Free Membership or Hosting Only Membership.
+Thanks!

-Just choose the free Trial Membership, which costs $0, and check out with it.
+Please choose the Free Donation Level or the Hosting-only Donation Level, which cost nothing, and check out with it.
 It will take just 30 seconds, and it tells us you listened, but don’t want to give financially right now.
 Thanks!

+Please sign up for the $0 "Hosting-Only Membership".
 Your hosting is enormously appreciated.
-We believe that the future of this community is dependent on the whole community contributing financially, though, so are asking that everyone sign up for a membership level.
-Please choose the free $0 "Hosting only" membership if you choose not to donate at this time.
-Thanks!
+We do believe that the future of this community is dependent on the whole community contributing financially, so are just asking that everyone sign up for a donor level, and the Hosting-Only level is fine..

 The Warmshowers.org Foundation is a recognized nonprofit corporation in the US (a 501(c)(3)) so donations by US taxpayers are tax-deductible.